TomisinJ/tomisinj/README.md

 Fundraising and Marketing Assistant.
 2019
 - Researched fundraising opportunities during the relaunch of the art gallery
 - Used a CMS to manage the website and wrote the weekly newsletter
-- Filmed interviews and created promotional videos using Adobe Premiere Pro.
+- Filmed interviews and created promotional videos using Adobe Premiere Pro

 Education
 ----